griffink3/Maze_Solver/README.txt

 ~ Maze Solver ~
 Griffin Kao, October 2019

+Description:
+A simple python program to solve and check a maze given through some API

 Running Solution:
 - Make sure to have Python installed
 - Simply navigate to the root directory (containing this readme and the maze_solver.py file) in terminal/command prompt